GoosefleetEO/allianceauth-buyback-program/README.md

 Buybackprogram is designed to use localy stored prices to speed up the price calculations.
 It is important that you have the price update task in your periodic tasks so that your prices will update.

 By adding the following lines in your `local.py` setting file the progral will update the stored item prices at midnight.
+This same task is also responsible for maintenance tasks such as removing unlinked tracking objects.
 It will also check for any new contracts and update the statistics page with them every 15 minutes:

 ```
 # Buybackprogram price updates